The total number of cases in the GLP-1 MDL grew to 1,443.

 Studies are starting to link semaglutide drugs to other serious health issues, including blood clots that can cause deep vein thrombosis or pulmonary embolism.

 A 2021 analysis of semaglutide clinical trials found an increased risk of DVTs in patients who took the drug.
 The analysis found semaglutide drugs like Ozempic increased the risk of DVT by 266%.
 Blood clots, DVT and PE are very serious side effects.
-Patients should discuss these risks with their doctor before beginning a semaglutide drug.
+Patients should discuss these risks with their doctor before beginning a semaglutide drug regimen.

 Learn more about Ozempic, blood clots and related conditions.